Master of Science in Exercise Physiology Program Admission Process

 - One semester of exercise physiology*

-- Course equivalency or related content in exercise testing and exercise programming, strength and conditioning, personal training or wellness coaching.
-Content may be included in one or multiple courses, laboratories, and/or supervised practicum experience(s).
+- Course equivalency or related content in exercise testing and exercise programming, strength and conditioning, personal training or wellness coaching will be considered.

 Note: International students may have additional admission requirements.